OR WAIT null SECS

 Physical examination should include an assessment of the size of the mass and its mobility relative to the underlying soft tissues.
 The relationship of the mass to the investing fascia of the extremity (superficial vs deep) and nearby neurovascular and bony structures should be noted.
 Site-specific neurovascular examination and assessment of regional lymph nodes should also be performed.

-Biopsy Any soft-tissue mass in an adult extremity should be biopsied if it is symptomatic or enlarging, is > 5 cm, or has persisted beyond 4 to 6 weeks.
+Any soft-tissue mass in an adult extremity should be biopsied if it is symptomatic or enlarging, is > 5 cm, or has persisted beyond 4 to 6 weeks.

+In some cases, an adequate histologic diagnosis cannot be secured by percutaneous means.
+Open biopsy is indicated in these instances, with the exception of relatively small superficial masses, which can be easily removed by excisional biopsy with clear margins.
 Biopsies should be incisional and performed with a longitudinal incision parallel to the long axis of the extremity.
-This approach facilitates subsequent wide local excision of the tumor and the incisional scar and results in minimal difficulties in wound closure.
+This approach facilitates subsequent wide local excision of the tumor, and the incisional scar results in minimal difficulties in wound closure.
 It also facilitates inclusion of any scars within the area of the tumor in adjuvant radiation fields without the excessive morbidity of large-field radiotherapy planning.
 The incision should be centered over the mass at its most superficial location.
-It is important to note that care should be taken not to raise tissue flaps.
+Care should be taken not to raise tissue flaps.
 Meticulous hemostasis should be ensured after the biopsy to prevent dissemination of tumor cells into adjacent tissue planes by hematoma.

 • tissue diagnosis for radiographically unresectable disease

 • clinical suspicion of lymphoma or germ-cell tumor